 Years in current practice was considered a potential influence on other measures of satisfaction.
 We analyzed a subset of non-MPs consisting of only those with ≤ 10 years in practice.
-Nearly the exact same pattern of results as those for physician satisfaction was seen as when using the full sample of physicians.
+Nearly the exact same come or take a significant pay cut.
+As primary care struggles to attract medical students and primary care physicians show higher levels of burnout than other specialties,6 applying concepts from a micropractice model that lead to higher physician satisfaction may make primary care more appealing and reduce burnout.